scriptcs/scriptcs/README.md

 scriptcs relies on Rosyln for loading loose C# script files.
 It will automatically discover nuget packages local to the app and load the binaries.

 # What's next
-* Adding support for recipes which automatically import pre-baked sets of pacakages as well as default using statements.
+* Adding support for pluggable recipe "packs" for different frameworks.

 # License
 Apache 2